gruntwork-io/terragrunt/README.md

   }
 }
 ```
-For private git repositories, replace github.com with the private repository host.
+Look up the Git repo for your repository to find the proper format.

-Note: In automated pipelines, you may need to run the following command prior to calling
+Note: In automated pipelines, you may need to run the following command for your
-`terragrunt` to ensure that the ssh host is registered locally:
+Git repository prior to calling `terragrunt` to ensure that the ssh host is registered
+locally, e.g.:

 ```
 $ ssh -T -oStrictHostKeyChecking=no git@github.com || true